QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 * __Availability__ means that all clients can always read and write.
 * __Partition tolerance__ means that the system works well across physical network partitions.

-As you can see in the diagram, MongoDB and CouchDB are built with slightly different priorities in mind.
+As you can see in the diagram, MongoDB and CouchDB are built with a slightly different focus.
+Both scale across multiple nodes easily, but MongoDB favours consistency while CouchDB favours availability.
 In the MongoDB replication model, a group of database nodes host the same data set and are defined as a *replica set*.
 One of the nodes in the set will act as primary and the others will be secondary nodes.
 The primary node is used for all write operations, and by default all read operations as well.
 This means that replica sets provide *strict consistency*.
 Replication is used to provide redundancy - to recover from hardware failure or service interruptions.
 For more information, I would look at the [Replication section of the MongoDB documentation](http://docs.mongodb.org/manual/core/replication-introduction/).

 CouchDB uses a replication model called *Eventual Consistency*.
 In this system, clients can write data to one node of the database without waiting for other nodes to come into agreement.
 The system incrementally copies document changes between nodes, meaning that they will eventually be in sync.
 More information can be found on the [Eventual Consistency page of the CouchDB documentation](http://docs.couchdb.org/en/latest/intro/consistency.html).